Food Safety Manager – A Day in the Life

 Food Safety Manager Team Members

-Typically food safety managers will report to the establishment owner, the restaurant manager, or senior-level staff for the facility where they work.
+Typically, food safety managers will report to the establishment owner, the restaurant manager, or senior-level staff for the facility where they work.
 In some establishments, it is not uncommon for staff to wear several hats, and the food safety manager may even be the restaurant manager.

 The best food safety managers will work with the staff as a team and help them succeed, rather than act like a ruling force giving orders.
 Training staff is essential to a food safety manager’s job, and the better they do that, the smoother their team will run.

-Daily Responsibilities of Food Safety Manager
+Daily Responsibilities of a Food Safety Manager

 Food safety in an establishment is the responsibility of the food safety manager.
 Not only does this help guarantee that patrons won’t get sick, but it can also help reduce food waste and maintain a high standard in a restaurant.
 Day-to-day duties can vary based on the size of an establishment, but typical responsibilities will include: